Neod0Matrix/pixiv-crawler/README.md

     If your test network environment has been dns-polluted, I suggest you fix your PC dns-server to a pure server
     In China, such as 115.159.146.99 from https://aixyz.com/

+    If you crawl Pixiv website many times in a short time, you may be forbiddened to visit website, now you can try add proxy server and run again

     ira mode you need input that illuster id ,not image id crawler log image will rename to array number + image id,